...

 Always follow your doctor’s instructions and the medication label carefully.
 Avoid driving or operating machinery until you know how the sleep aid affects you.
 Be cautious when combining sleep aids with alcohol or other sedatives.
 Older adults should avoid certain sleep aids with anticholinergic effects due to increased risks.

-Getting a good night’s sleep is essential for your overall health and well-being.
-However, occasional...
+Getting a good night’s sleep is crucial for overall health and well-being, yet 35% of adults in...

 Share your love